Jobhdez/jobhdez.github.io/_posts/2023-7-22-python-internals.md

                                        :EXP #S(PY-VAR :NAME ZETTA-VAR::Y))))))
 ```

-Thhe above example was taken from my compiler project but it should give you a concrete idea of what an AST is.
+The above example was taken from my compiler project but it should give you a concrete idea of what an AST is.

 After the AST is generated the Python system creates a control flow graph.
 A control flow graph is a directed graph.
 It takes the above Python AST and creates a graph similar to the following.
 ```